reduxjs/reselect/README.md

 export default getVisibleTodos
 ```

-The `todos` and `visibilityFilter` selectors now have a second parameter named `props`.
-Now we can pass them into our selector from `mapStateToProps`:
+The `todos` and `visibilityFilter` selectors now have a second argument named `props` which we can pass into our selector from `mapStateToProps`:

 #### `containers/VisibleTodoList.js`